zonemaster/zonemaster/docs/specifications/tests/MethodsV2.md

   pages 24-25.
 In this document it is limited to the meaning "in domain" in the RFC.

-* "Out-Of-Bailiwick" lue record" - The terms means, in this document, what is not "In-Bailiwick, in domain".
+* "Out-Of-Bailiwick" - The terms means, in this document, what is not "In-Bailiwick, in domain".
 [RFC 8499], section 7,  pages 24-25.

+* "Referral" - The term means a DNS response with [RCODE Name] NoError, AA flag unset and NS records in the authority section.
+  * The answer section is empty or with CNAME record or records.
+If the query type is CNAME, then the answer section must be empty.
+  * The additional section may contain address (glue) records (A and AAAA) for the name server names from the RCODE of the NS records.
+  * The referral refers the zone identical to the owner name of the NS records to the name servers specified by the RDATA in the NS records.

-* "Send" - The terms are used when a DNS query is sent to a specific name server (name sever IP address).
+* "Send" - The terms are used when a DNS query is sent to a specific name server (name server IP address).

 * "Valid Domain Name" -- The term stands for a non-empty domain name string that has successfully passed the tests and normalizations in the